matbloch/coding_quickstarter/XCode/tutorial_objective-c.md

-# Creating a Single View Application in Objective C
+# Single View Application in Objective C

 ## 1. Create a new project from an XCode Template

 Project structure:

 - YourApp